minio/docs/source/operations/install-deploy-manage/deploy-minio-tenant.rst

      - Configure additional internal MinIO users for the Operator to create as part of deploying the Tenant.

    * - :guilabel:`OpenID`
-     - Configure an OpenID Connect-compatible servce as an external Identity Provider (e.g. Keycloak, Okta, Google, Facebook, Dex) to manage MinIO users.
+     - Configure an OpenID Connect-compatible service as an external Identity Provider (e.g. Keycloak, Okta, Google, Facebook, Dex) to manage MinIO users.

    * - :guilabel:`Active Directory`
      - Configure an Active Directory or OpenLDAP service as the external Identity Provider to manage MinIO users.